OfficeDev/Outlook-Add-in-JavaScript-ViewYouTubeVideos/README.md

 ![](/static/add_trust.png)|

 ## Install the Add-In to Office 365
 Installation of this sample Add-In requires access to Outlook on the web.
-Installation can be performed from Settings > Manage apps
+Installation can be performed from Settings > Manage apps.

 Manage apps menu|Install from file
 :-:|:-: